artefactory/redis-team-THM/README.md

 This demo showcases the _vector search similarity_ feature of Redis Enterprise.

-The RediSearch enables developers to add documents and their embeddings indexes to the database, turning Redis into a vector database that can be used for modern data web applications.
+RediSearch enables developers to add documents and their embeddings indexes to the database, turning Redis into a vector database that can be used for modern data web applications.

 [![asciicast](https://asciinema.org/a/CGtMSoSe0Fp8dn9nbLpzzbdbM.svg)](https://asciinema.org/a/CGtMSoSe0Fp8dn9nbLpzzbdbM)